googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 ```

 ##### Beta: UpdateList
-This function updates the list's properties with the key `players`, such as its capacity and values, returns the updated list details.
-This will overwrite all existing List.Values with the update list request values.
-Use addValue or removeValue for modifying the List.Values field.
+This function updates the list's properties with the key `players`, such as its capacity and values, and returns the updated list details.

+**Note:** The behavior of this function differs between the Local SDK Server and the SDK Server.

+- **Local SDK Server:** This will overwrite both the capacity and the values with the update request values.
+Use `AddListValue` or `RemoveListValue` for modifying the `List.Values` field.
+- **SDK Server:** This will only update the capacity of the list and does not modify the values.

 ###### Example
+**Local SDK Server Example:**

 ```bash
 curl -d '{"capacity": "120", "values": ["player3", "player4"]}' -H "Content-Type: application/json" -X PATCH http://localhost:${AGONES_SDK_HTTP_PORT}/v1beta1/lists/players